Home Chicago Car Accident Lawyer Chicago Drunk Driving Accident Lawyer

 After a drunk driving accident, you will probably have several questions, such as who will pay for your damages and how long it will take to recover compensation.
 Here are some good questions to ask a drunk driving accident lawyer.

 If you suspect the other driver involved in your accident is under the influence of alcohol, tell the police officer at the scene.
 If the officer agrees and the other driver shows signs of impairment, the driver could be asked to take a breath test to determine their BAC.
-If a test is administered, the officer will record the results in their report of the accident.
+If a test is administered, the officer will record the results in their accident report.

 Yes.
 Even if the establishment didn’t knowingly serve the intoxicated driver, they could be partially liable for your damages.

-If you choose to go to trial, a conviction can be compelling evidence.
+A conviction can be compelling evidence if you choose to go to trial.
 But this is not a requirement for pursuing the compensation you deserve.
-The other driver and their insurer will usually try to settle to avoid a trial, meaning you could get compensation faster.
+The other driver and their insurer usually try to settle to avoid a trial, meaning you could get compensation faster.

 However, they could try to lowball you to resolve quickly.
 Your drunk driving accident attorney will negotiate on your behalf to ensure you receive appropriate compensation no matter what legal avenue you choose.

 Staver Accident Injury Lawyers, P.C., knows how to get the most compensation after the severe and often devastating injuries associated with a drunk driving car accident.
-Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
+Our Chicago drunk driving accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.

 Contact us today to learn how Staver can help.
 Call 312-236-2900 for a free, initial consultation.
 No-Win, No-Fee.